 - Resale and Repurchase Agreements.
-Financial instruments under agreements to resell and financial instruments sold under agreements to repurchase, principally U.S. government and federal agency obligations, represent collateralized financing transactions.
-The Company receives financial instruments under agreements to resell, makes delivery of financial instruments sold under agreements to repurchase, monitors the market value of these securities on a daily basis and delivers or obtains additional collateral as appropriate.
-As noted above, resale and repurchase agreements are carried in the consolidated statement of financial condition at fair value as allowed by SFAS No. 159.
+Financial instruments purchased under agreements to resell and financial instruments sold under agreements to repurchase, principally U.S. government and federal agency obligations, represent collateralized financing transactions.
+The Company receives financial instruments purchased under agreements to resell, makes delivery of financial instruments sold under agreements to repurchase, monitors the market value of these securities on a daily basis and delivers or obtains additional collateral as appropriate.
+As noted above, resale and repurchase agreements are carried in the consolidated statement of financial condition at fair value under SFAS No. 159.
 Resale and repurchase agreements are generally valued based on inputs with reasonable levels of price transparency and are classified within level 2 of the fair value hierarchy.
-Resale and repurchase agreements are presented on a net-by-counterparty basis when the requirements of FIN No. 41, "Offsetting of Amounts Related to Certain Repurchase and Reverse Repurchase Agreements," or FIN No. 39, "Offsetting of Amounts Related to Certain Contracts," are satisfied.
-The Company conducts its financial instruments under agreements to resell and financial instruments sold under agreements to repurchase transactions substantially with Goldman Sachs and Company ("GSCO"). - Securities Borrowed and Loaned.
+Resale and repurchase agreements are presented on a net-by-counterparty basis when the requirements of FIN 41, "Offsetting of Amounts Related to Certain Repurchase and Reverse Repurchase Agreements," or FIN 39, "Offsetting of Amounts Related to Certain Contracts," are satisfied.
+The Company conducts its financial instruments purchased under agreements to resell and financial instruments sold under agreements to repurchase transactions substantially with Goldman Sachs and Company ("GSCO"). - Securities Borrowed and Loaned.
 Securities borrowed and loaned are generally collateralized by cash, securities or letters of credit.
 The Company receives securities borrowed, makes delivery of securities loaned, monitors the market value of securities borrowed and loaned, and delivers or obtains additional collateral as appropriate.
 Securities borrowed and loaned within Securities Services, relating to both customer activities and, to a lesser extent, certain Company financing activities, are recorded based on the amount of cash collateral advanced or received plus accrued interest.
 As these arrangements generally can be terminated on-demand, they exhibit little, if any, sensitivity to changes in interest rates.
-The Company conducts its securities borrowed and loaned transactions substantially with GSCO and Goldman Sachs International ("GSI").
+These securities borrowed and loaned transactions are generally valued based on inputs with reasonable levels of price transparency and are classified within level 2 of the fair value hierarchy.
+The Company conducts its securities borrowed and loaned transactions substantially with GSCO and Goldman Sachs International ("GSI"). - Other Secured Financings.
+In addition to repurchase agreements and securities loaned, the Company funds assets through the use of other secured financing arrangements and pledges financial instruments as collateral in these transactions to a third party.
+These other secured financing transactions are generally classified within level 2 of the fair value hierarchy.